panqkart/panqkart/README.md

 git clone --recurse-submodules https://github.com/panqkart/panqkart
 ```

-**If you're downloading through ContentDB, there's no need for this command.¨¨
+**If you're downloading through ContentDB, there's no need for this command.**

 ## 🏁 Making your own maps 🏁